search-rug/spoon-pttgrime/README.md

 Number of attributes that are not part of the original pattern definition.
 ```
 // steps for calculation
-1. get list of attributes that are part of the pattern instace (from SSA)
+1. get list of attributes that are part of the pattern instace (from pattern description)
-2. get list of class attributes (from spoon)
+2. get list of class attributes (from Spoon)
 3. subtract set (1) from set (2)
 ```